 The normal daily intake of sodium for an 33 pounds (15kg) dog is 0.1 grams, therefore as you see its a really small amount and most foods already contain this amount of sodium in them.

 Dogs aren’t normally attracted towards high salty foods and they have some degree of tolerance towards high sodium content in their food, but too much salt can lead to serious health problems.
 Because salt absorbs water, a dog who has consumed too much salt will be extremely thirsty and will urinate more as the body attempts to process out the salt more quickly.
-In severe cases vomit, diarrhea and seizure can happen, these are symptoms of sodium ion poisoning and if you dog begins exhibiting these signs you should take him immediately to your veterinarian.
+In severe cases vomit, diarrhea and seizure can happen, these are symptoms of sodium ion poisoning and if you dog begins exhibiting these signs you should take him immediately to your veterinarian. - Alcohol:

 Foods or beverages containing alcohol, obviously should not be given to your dog as they are more sensitive to the effects it causes than humans are.
-Alcohol causes vomiting, diarrhea, loss of motor coordination and orientation, difficulty breathing, blood acidity, tremors, coma and even death sometimes.
+Alcohol causes vomiting, diarrhea, loss of motor coordination and orientation, difficulty breathing, blood acidity, tremors, coma and even death sometimes. - Avocado:

 Avocado fruit, seeds, bark and leaves contain a fungicidal toxin known as Persin.
 The degree of toxic potential varies according to the variety of avocado in question.
 While toxic to some animals, in dogs serious illness aren’t commonly known, however significant ingestion of avocado might cause mild stomach upset, congestion, difficulty breathing and fluid accumulation.